QuintessentialForms/ParrotLUX/README.md

 Do you want the power and convenience of a modern touchscreen-tablet painting app combined with easy text-to-image, image-to-image, and controlnet?
 Tempera is an open-source art app, built around open-source AI, designed for artists.

 Run Stable Diffusion on your PC using A1111 or Comfy, and connect to it via the art app on your tablet.
-Alternatively, run literally any other platform on any device or in the cloud.
+Alternatively, run any other platform on any device or in the cloud.
 Tempera supports all network-based APIs by implementing a universal, user-customizable APIFlow system.
 Create, download, and share APIFlows complete with sleek in-app controls.

 **But, again, it's currently in pre-alpha!** Please be patient for all the awesomeness to come.